 Still, it’s also important to understand that these things happen.

-In fact, close to 20 percent of young children learn to speak and develop a more extensive vocabulary at a later age compared to their peers.
+Close to 20 percent of young children learn to speak and develop a more extensive vocabulary later than their peers.

 What should make you happy, though, is that, in most cases, these delays are temporary.